If you think you are experiencing abuse or violence in a relationship and need assistance, call the National Domestic Violence Hotline 1.800.799.7233.

 SafeNight provides staff members at domestic violence and anti-trafficking service organizations a secure way to crowdsource funding.
 SafeNight mobile app will alert individual donors that their funding is needed to cover the cost of a hotel room when local domestic violence shelters are full.

 Resources for shelters

 - RedRover’s Safe Escape grants offer timely financial support to enable victims and their pets to leave abusive homes.
-Grants, up to $500, are available on a case-by-case basis throughout the United States and may be used to pay for emergency boarding and veterinary care.
+Grants are available on a case-by-case basis throughout the United States and may be used to pay for emergency boarding and veterinary care.
 For safety reasons, applications must be submitted online by a case worker or domestic violence shelter representative.

 - American Kennel Club’s Humane Fund Women's Shelter Grants are awarded for essential operational support relating to the housing of pets or capital improvements specifically for the housing of pets.

-- RedRover’s recorded and upcoming webinars about safe pet housing solutions
+- RedRover’s recorded webinar about safe pet housing solutions

 - Sheltering Animals and Families Together (SAF-T) start up guide (PDF)